STGFormer: Spatio-Temporal GraphFormer for 3D Human Pose Estimation in Video: Method

 \subsection{Overall Architecture}

 Figure \ref{fig1}(a) provides an overview of the proposed framework, which mainly comprises three parts: a joint-based embedding, spatio-temporal criss-cross graph transformer blocks, and a regression head.
-The joint-based embedding projects the input 2D coordinates of each joint into the feature space.
-STGFormer blocks aggregate the spatio-temporal context and graph information, updating the representation of each joint.
-The 3D coordinates are estimated from the learnt features by a regression head.
+The joint-based embedding projects the input 2D coordinates of each joint into a higher-dimensional feature space.
+The STGFormer blocks integrate the STG attention and the dual-path MHR-GCN module to capture spatiotemporal and graph features, thereby updating the representation of each joint.
+The 3D coordinates are estimated from the learned features by a regression head.